Lip Lift in Brazil: the surgery that transforms your smile permanently

 What is the minimum age for a lip lift?

 There is no strict minimum age.
-The procedure is indicated from the moment the proportion of the lip philtrum is out of the harmonious standard and causes dissatisfaction.
+The procedure is recommended when the proportion of the lip philtrum is outside the balanced range and causes dissatisfaction.
 I have young patients in their early twenties with congenitally long philtrums who benefit greatly from the surgery.
 And I have patients over sixty who undergo the lip lift as part of a broader facial rejuvenation.

 Does the lip lift interfere with speech or eating?